10-5-2017 to 10-5-2017

 There are significant challenges facing Minnesota’s communities, including racial inequality in education, economic opportunities and health outcomes.
 In Minnesota, members of the philanthropic community work in a variety of innovative and collaborative ways to address these challenges and create a sustainable future.

-This event will discuss the following themes:
+The event discussed the following themes:

 As American philanthropy grapples with local challenges, how do solutions and experiences link to challenges elsewhere around the globe?
 How can the Global Goals enhance domestic programs in the United States?
 How can funders in Minnesota develop innovative approaches to local challenges and join other cities and states across the U.S in utilizing the SDGs framework?